Will-Helliwell/codewars_kata_2/README.md

 Once in the js root folder:
 - run all tests using `npm test`
-- run a single specific test using `npm test -- filename` [(detail on stack overflow)](https://stackoverflow.com/questions/28725955/how-do-i-test-a-single-file-using-jest)
+- run a single specific test using `npm test -- myFilename`.
+You can also run part of the filename and it will run tests where any of the filenames contain a matching string (`npm test myFil`) [(detail on stack overflow)](https://stackoverflow.com/questions/28725955/how-do-i-test-a-single-file-using-jest)